slidevjs/slidev/docs/guide/animations.md

 ### `v-after`

-The usage of `v-after` is similar to `v-click` but it will turn the element visible right after the previous `v-click` gets triggered
+The usage of `v-after` is similar to `v-click` but it will turn the element visible when the previous `v-click` is triggered.

 ```md
 <div v-click>Hello</div>